h0rban/minesweeper-online-solver/README.md

 ### Todos
 - Combining Python inheritance with mutation of the existing objects
-- Account the relationship of number cells neighboring through the blank cell and improve probability
+- Account for the relationship of number cells neighboring through the blank cell and improve probability
 - Optimize computation by storing the results
 - Selenium alert and error handling
 - More tests